-3.1.1.4 AMERICAN SAMOA TROLL
+3.1.2.5 AMERICAN SAMOA TROLL

 According to Levine and Allen (2009), until 1995, boat-based fishing in was primarily trolling and bottomfish handlining, with the pelagic fishery in American Samoa being largely troll-based.
 In 1996, the majority of trolling fishermen converted their alias to longlining, especially larger commercial trollers, although some continued to troll occasionally.
 Consequently, the alia fishery has experienced a decline in its catch and effort.
 In 1996, seven of the 35 trolling vessels rarely sold catch; their captains primarily fished for recreation on weekends, holidays, or competed in fishing tournaments.
 By 2001, longlining became the dominant fishing method in American Samoa and the number of trolling boats and their total catch dropped dramatically.
+Nevertheless, the alia longlining dropped dramatically since then, and there was only one active alia longlining in 2017.
+The landings and revenue by Alia longling are not included in this section, but included in the American Samoa longline section.